 - (a) The county of Winona shall only allocate this payment among the towns and school districts (M.S.
-477A.14 Subdivision 3b) - (b) The city of Columbus and the city of Nowthen within Anoka County, the city of Rice Lake within St. Louis County, and the city of Scandia within Washington County shall continue to receive PILT payments as if they were still a township provided that the city does not pass an ordinance prohibiting hunting within the boundaries of the city (M.S.
+477A.14 Subdivision 3b) - (b) The city of Columbus and the city of Nowthen within Anoka County, the city of Rice Lake within St. Louis County, the city of Credit River in Scott County, and the city of Scandia within Washington County shall continue to receive PILT payments as if they were still a township provided that the city does not pass an ordinance prohibiting hunting within the boundaries of the city (M.S.
 477A.14 Subdivision 3c)